Stryningen/ReactQuizAppFrontend/README.md

+# React Quiz App Frontend

-# This purpose of this project was to practice React
+The purpose of this project was to practice React.

 ## Create React App